bishopPAWN/Two_Stage_Allocation/Readme.md

 # Readme

-This project corresponds to the paper **"A Two-Stage Profit Allocation Method for Virtual Power Plants Considering Uncertainties"**, which is currently under preparation and has not yet been submitted.
+This project corresponds to the paper **"A Two-Stage Profit Allocation Method for Virtual Power Plants Considering Uncertainties"**.
 This repository provides partial code and interface structures for our research project.
 It aims to:

-- Show the core implementation structure;
+- Show the core implementation structure.
 - Help reviewers or interested researchers understand or partially reproduce the results;
 - Serve as a basis for full open-sourcing in the future.

-❗ This project is not complete during the paper preparation and review stage .Full datasets and detailed implementation will be released after the paper is accepted.
+❗ This project is finished and submitted.
+Please do not reuse or redistribute without permission.

 ##  Project Structure